-Firstly, look at the nearest object for five seconds noticing as many details as you can, and then shift to the second object doing the same.
-Do it backward and forward for a minute or so noticing different details each time.
+Firstly, look at the nearest object for five seconds, noticing as many details as you can, and then shift to the second object doing the same.
+Do it backwards and forward for a minute or so, noticing different details each time.

 You can also place them on your right and left side at the same distance to shift your focus from one direction to another.